-With this perfect 20-day Morocco itinerary you can see everything the country has to offer, from the great imperial cities of Marrakech, Fez, Meknes, and Rabat to the calm oases of the desert.
+With this 3-week Morocco itinerary you can get a good sampling of all the best things the country has to offer, from the great imperial cities of Marrakesh, Fez, Meknes, and Rabat to the calm oases of the desert.
 Relax on the beaches along the Atlantic Coast and walk through Roman history in Volubilis.
-If you have less time, prioritize Marrakech, Essaouira, and the desert excursion.
+If you have less time, prioritize Marrakesh, Essaouira, and the desert excursion.
 This can be done in as little as 10 days.

 Arrive in the afternoon at the Mohammed V International Airport outside of Casablanca and take the train into town.
 Get cozy in a beachfront hotel, or a boutique hotel like Le Doge.
 Treat yourself to a night out at one of the myriad five-star dining options, such as Brasserie la Bavaroise, and sleep off any jet lag.